-A huge crowd, a bustling live kitchen and a chalkboard menu – Antojitos reminded me of an Indian dhaba – a small roadside shack serving delicious food.
+A huge crowd, a bustling live kitchen, and a chalkboard menu – Antojitos reminded me of an Indian dhaba – a small roadside shack serving delicious food.
 I sat down and scanned the menu for vegetarian options.
-7 pesos for a veggie taco and 9 for a cheese empanada sounded like music to my ears.
-Fuss free warm tortillas stuffed with shredded cabbage, carrots and radish, served simply on plastic plates.
-What made it fun was the freedom to customise the toppings from their buffet-style counter.
+7 pesos each for vegan tacos and 9 for a cheese empanada sounded like music to my ears.
+Fuss-free warm tortillas stuffed with shredded cabbage, carrots, and radish, served simply on plastic plates.
+What made it fun was the freedom to customize the toppings from their buffet-style counter.
 If you’re looking for street food, Antojitos Tulum would be our suggestion.
 Tip: Go easy on the red hot sauce.
 I’d recommend multiple visits including a stop at the nearby Panna e Cioccolato for gelato thereafter.

 We stumbled across El Vegetariano while roaming the main streets of Tulum town.
 What a discovery this has been!
 Their menu features the usual Mexican fare (quesadillas, salads, soups) with genius vegetarian twists!
 Our enchilada arrived bathing in green tomato sauce and stuffed with hibiscus (I can’t even …!).
-This boho street facing restaurant also has a live kitchen where we could see the two chefs prepare our meals right in front of us.
+This boho street-facing restaurant also has a live kitchen where we could see the two chefs prepare our meals right in front of us.
 El Vegetariano was easily one of the restaurants with the best Mexican food in Tulum that is also pocket friendly.

 A craving for wood-fire pizzas drove us to Coco Tulum’s Juanita Diavola.
-Their pocket friendly Italian menu has several vegetarian dishes that are well portioned too!
+Their pocket-friendly Italian menu has several vegetarian dishes that are well portioned too!
 Good restaurants in Tulum are not hard to find, but a nice ambiance adds to the experience.

 PS: If you’re strictly vegan or vegetarian, it may be a good idea to read up further or try and make calls before you visit any restaurant.
 If you’re looking for vegan food in Tulum, we find Happy Cow to be quite helpful at times!